 Cheryl is a licensed Speech and Language Pathologist in both Canada and Hong Kong.
 She has been a therapist at Jockey Club Sarah School since 2015.
 After completing a Bachelors of Science degree in Psychology and Linguistics at the University of Toronto, she went on to pursue a Masters degree in Speech Pathology Studies at the University of Queensland.
 Cheryl has worked in private settings for children and adults with speech and communication difficulties prior to joining our school and has experience in assessments, intervention, and complex communication impairments relating to acquired brain injury, genetic disorders and autistic spectrum disorder.
 Cheryl is a part of the communications committee, supports the vocational training and acts as the school’s first aid officer.

-Mike Watson, Teacher Representative
+Holly Manning, Teacher Representative